 Environmental Protection Agency (EPA).

-Alabama has applied to EPA for Final authorization of the changes to its hazardous waste program under the Resource Conservation and Recovery Act (RCRA).
-EPA proposes to grant final authorization to Alabama.
-In the “Rules and Regulations” section of this Federal Register, EPA is authorizing the changes by an immediate final rule.
-EPA did not make a proposal prior to the immediate final rule because we believe this action is not controversial and do not expect comments that oppose it.
-We have explained the reasons for this authorization in the preamble of the immediate final rule.
-Unless we get written comments which oppose this authorization during the comment period, the immediate final rule will become effective on the date it establishes, and we will not take further action on this proposal.
-If we receive comments that oppose this action, we will withdraw the immediate final rule and it will not take effect.
-We will respond to public comments in a later final rule based on this proposal.
-You may not have another opportunity for comment.
+Alabama has applied to EPA for final authorization of the changes to its hazardous waste program under the Resource Conservation and Recovery Act (RCRA).
+EPA has determined that these changes satisfy all requirements needed to qualify for final authorization, and is authorizing the State's changes through this immediate final action.
+EPA is publishing this rule to authorize the changes without a prior proposal because we believe this action is not controversial and do not expect comments that oppose it.
+Unless we get written comments which oppose this authorization during the comment period, the decision to authorize Alabama's changes to its hazardous waste program will take effect.
+If we get comments that oppose this action, we will publish a document in the Federal Register withdrawing this rule before it takes effect and a separate document in the proposed rules section of this Federal Register will serve as a proposal to authorize the changes.

-Final authorization will become effective on June 2, 2008 unless EPA receives adverse written comment on or before May 2, 2008.
-If EPA receives such comment, it will publish a timely withdrawal of this immediate final rule in the Federal Register and inform the public that this authorization will not take effect.
+This final authorization will become effective on August 1, 2005 unless EPA receives adverse written comments by July 5, 2005.
+If EPA receives such comments, it will publish a timely withdrawal of this immediate final rule in the Federal Register and inform the public that this authorization will not take effect.